SWorster/MistySURF2023/Controller Guide/controllerGuidebook.md

 int mode = 1;
 const int timeDelay = 150;

+int treadState;
+int lastYellowState = LOW;
+int armState;
+int lastBlueState = LOW;
+int headState;
+int lastGreenState = LOW;
+int stopState;
+int lastRedState = LOW;

+unsigned long lastTreadTime = 0;
+unsigned long lastArmTime = 0;
+unsigned long lastHeadTime = 0;
+unsigned long lastStopTime = 0;

+unsigned long debounceDelay = 150;
 ```

 These are global variables that are meant to keep track of certain values that would be important for us in this program. `xValue` and `yValue` are used for the joystick, while the different colored `__States` are used for the buttons. `Mode` is used for tracking which commands to send to Misty, and `timeDelay` is a constant that is user changeable in order to create a buffer between each line outputted in the Serial Monitor.

+The following variables are adapted from the button debounce example code that can be found in the Arduino Examples folder.
+The purpose of these are to filter out any electrical interference that the buttons may create when not actually pressed and to create a threshold amount of time the button has to be pressed in order to recognize that the user has indicated a mode change.

 *Setting Up*